sbaik97/Pewlett-Hackard-Analysis/README.md

  - Some employees have multiple titles in the database and create a table that contains the most recent title of each employee.

-### 2. Remove the duplicates and keep only the most recent title of each employee
+### 2. Remove the duplicates and displayonly the most recent title of each employee

 --Create a Unique Titles table that contains the employee number, first and last name, and most recent title.
 --Use the DISTINCT ON fuction to retrieve the first occurrence of the employee number for each set of rows.